joko1712/ObsidianVault/FCT/-- HYBpy - Tese.md

 - [ ] Fix issue when showing graphs if only 1 graph don't show cycle
 - [ ] Add Tab to Results
 - [ ] Add cycle graph to Historical
+- [ ] Alter Home:
+      "please feel free to contact us contact us at:" to "please feel free to [contact us](email do Jose ou o meu)"
+- [ ] On guide alter Step 6: "Verify and Modify Mlm Settings" to "Verify and Modify ML Settings" and "After adding the ML component"
+- [ ] On the Help make the images from SBML2HYB smaller
+- [ ] Help alter the download SBML2HYB to: SBML2HYB tool](windows) or  (macOS)
+- [ ] Change hmod to HMOD

 ## Writting:
 - [ ] Write Article